MrRancy/lab-app-integration-guide/README.md

 >
 > Message with "@type": "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/connections/1.0/request-received" means that the end user has scanned the QR code with their TravelPass app.
 >
+> You will be able to use "myDID": "7tQVqSUNUT5YHBSzB58vtX" to identify response with a session on your front end.
+>
-> You will be able to use "myDID": "7tQVqSUNUT5YHBSzB58vtX" to identify response with a session on your front end DID “PakAz4MeKBeoA9hN31JNP1” is the DID (and keys) that the passenger has created specifically for their relationship with the lab.
+> "DID": “PakAz4MeKBeoA9hN31JNP1” is the DID (and keys) that the passenger has created specifically for their relationship with the lab.

 ```json
 {